ineedaa/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ********************
 ## Acknowledgements
-* I would like to thank for his time, help, expertise and especially for his motivation during the creation and execution of this project.
+* I would like to thank for codeinstitute student support for time, help, expertise and especially for motivation during the creation and execution of this project.
 ********************

 ********************